seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 The edit distance can be further refined using seqan3::align_cfg::aligned_ends to also compute a semi-global alignment and the seqan3::align_cfg::min_score configuration to fix an edit score (a limit of the allowed number of edits).
 If the respective alignment could not find a solution within the given error bound, the resulting score is infinity (corresponds to std::numeric_limits::max).
-Also the alignment and the front and back coordinates can be computed using the align_cfg::result option.
+Also the alignment and the begin and end positions of the alignment can be computed using a combination of the align_cfg::output_alignment, align_cfg::output_begin_position and align_cfg::output_end_position options.

 \attention Only the options seqan3::free_ends_none and seqan3::free_ends_first are supported for the aligned ends configuration with the edit distance.
 Using any other aligned ends configuration will